Orumgbe/Portfolio_projects/The_Wall/README.md

 This is the project I came up with for the portfolio project phase of the alx software engineering program.

+The wall is a simple web application, designed for devices with a large screen.
+It provides an outlet for expressing oneself.
+It is quite literally a wall where you can leave behind messages for whoever cares to read it.

+The wall is currently being deployed on IP 100.25.188.21.
+It is advised to not share any sensitive information, although user passwords are encrypted on the backend, since there is no ssl certificate currently on the server.
+You should use a test password If you choose to explore the we application.

 Research and Project approval part 1 https://docs.google.com/document/d/18fHMRXHqAuORstJIzxHysS7T1hEQ2APaDGaIbJQBPMI/edit?usp=sharing